mflopezabu/mflopezabu.github.io/about.markdown

 permalink: /about/
 ---

-This is a recently created space intended to divulge quantitative finance experiments using data from the Chilean market.

 All the content of this site represents at most my view and my view only.

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)